Darlinghurst: Churches

-There is also a variety of smaller chapels and religious services attached to St Vincent's Hospital and other religious organisations in the suburb.
+There are also a number of other religious organisations in the suburb, including a variety of smaller chapels and religious services attached to St Vincent's Hospital.

-The building which previously housed the Church of Christ, Scientist is now a private residence.
-There is also the defunct St. Peter's Anglican church, Bourke Street, which is now part of SCEGGS Darlinghurst.
+The heritage listed building which previously housed the First Church of Christ Scientist Sydney is now known as Yirranma Place.
+It's been repurposed as a work hub for the Paul Ramsay Foundation and other nonprofit organisations.

+The former St Peter's Church, Darlinghurst, in Bourke Street is now part of SCEGGS Darlinghurst and is known as The Great Hall.
+The former rectory in Forbes Street is now a private residence.

 Politics

 The area has often been a battleground between the two councils of the City of Sydney and the City of South Sydney.
 Most of the suburb belonged to South Sydney, however the New South Wales State Government moved the borders repeatedly in order to change the make-up of the City of Sydney.
 Many claim that these shifts have been attempted to shift the balance of power in the favour of the party in control of the State Government, though some residents of Darlinghurst and Potts Point (the former North Ward of the City of South Sydney) felt that the postcodes of 2010 (Darlinghurst and Surry Hills) and 2011 (Elizabeth Bay, Kings Cross, Rushcutters Bay, Woolloomooloo and Potts Point) were relatively neglected by the City of South Sydney.

 However, this battle is now moot since both councils were forced by the State Government to amalgamate in February 2004.
 An election was held on Saturday, 27 March 2004, in order to elect a new council for the redesignated (expanded) City of Sydney.

 Critics of the amalgamation have claimed that the election demonstrated strong voter backlash against the State Government for pressing the issue.
 The Australian Labor Party, for whom the area was usually safe, had their primary vote reduced to approximately 20%.
 The independent Clover Moore took the Lord Mayoral position, having campaigned against the Government's dismissal of the council.

 At a federal level, Darlinghurst falls in the electorates of the Division of Sydney and Wentworth.
 Its current parliamentary representatives are Tanya Plibersek (Labor) and Allegra Spender (Independent).
 These electorates have some of the state's strongest support for The Greens.